viboes/std-make/doc/proposal/thread/thread_attributes.md

 }}}
 ```

-Implementation are free to add other functions not specified in this document.
+Implementations are free to add other functions not specified in this document.

 ```c++